Privacy Notice to California Residents

 Response Timing and Format

-We endeavor to respond to a verifiable request within forty-five (45) days of its receipt.
+We endeavor to respond to a verifiable request within thirty (30) days of its receipt.
 If we require more time, we will inform you of the reason and extension period in writing.
 We will deliver our written response by mail or electronically, at your option.
 Any disclosures we provide will only cover the 12-month period preceding the verifiable request’s receipt.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance, specifically by electronic mail communication.

 We do not charge a fee to process or respond to your verifiable request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.